merry-berry-acai/server/README.md

 - Menu items and their details
 - Orders and their statuses
 - Promo codes for discounts
+- Reviews and ratings for menu items
+- Toppings for customization

 The frontend manages the shopping cart, and it sends the cart details to the backend when an order is placed.